 Berries do not start to appear on the bushes until June.
 The wild fruit will be ready for picking from July through the early days of September.

 This wild plant is far too often forsaken as a useless weed.
-Purslane is a prime source of omega-3 fatty acids, and can easily be used as a lettuce substitute in salads and other recipes.
+Purslane is edible and a prime source of omega-3 fatty acids, and can easily be used as a lettuce substitute in salads and other recipes.

 Purslane is not difficult to find in rural, suburban, or urban environments.
 It often pops up between cracks in concrete, vacant lots, and in neglected parts of any yard.